See all chapters of A Guide to Solvency II.

 Availability and Transferability

-Pursuant to paragraph 5A.2 of SS9/15, a group must set out its own assessment of any items that, due to any significant restriction affecting the availability, fungibility or transferability, might be deducted from own funds.
-Unless a formal determination is made by the PRA in respect of a particular own fund item, a group should report own-fund items as available (notwithstanding its own assessment), except where the treatment of that own-fund item is specifically referenced under Group Supervision 9.1 - 9.6 and Article 330 of the Level 2 Delegated Regulation.
+Pursuant to paragraph 5A.2 of the PRA SS9/15, a group must set out its own assessment of any items that, due to any significant restriction affecting the availability, fungibility or transferability, might be deducted from own funds.
+Unless a formal determination is made by the PRA in respect of a particular own-fund item, a group should report own-fund items as available (notwithstanding its own assessment), except where the treatment of that own-fund item is specifically referenced under Paragraphs 9.1 to 9.6 (inclusive) of the Group Supervision Part of the PRA Rulebook and Article 330 of the Level 2 Delegated Regulation.

-Paragraph 5A.4 of SS9/15 provides that the assessment of the availability of own-fund items of a third-country related undertaking must, instead of being assessed under local rules, must be assessed by reference to the UK group provisions, where a group uses Method 2 for the calculation of its solvency requirements.
+Paragraph 5A.4 of the PRA SS9/15 provides that the assessment of the availability of own-fund items of a third country related undertaking must, instead of being assessed under local rules, be assessed by reference to the UK group provisions, where a group uses Method 2 for the calculation of its solvency requirements.

-Group Supervision 9.2 states that subscribed but not paid-up capital of related (re)insurers of the participating (re)insurer and surplus own funds for which the group solvency is being calculated can only be included in the group solvency calculation insofar as they are eligible for covering the SCR of the related undertaking concerned.
-Group Supervision 9.3 states that where subscribed but not paid up capital of a relevant related undertaking represents a potential obligation of the participating undertaking or another relevant related undertaking, or vice versa, the amount must be excluded from the calculation entirely.
+The PRA Rulebook states that subscribed but not paid-up capital of related (re)insurers of the participating (re)insurer and surplus own funds for which the group solvency is being calculated can only be included in the group solvency calculation insofar as they are eligible for covering the SCR of the related undertaking concerned.279 Furthermore, where subscribed but not paid-up capital of a relevant related undertaking represents a potential obligation of the participating undertaking or another relevant related undertaking, or vice versa, the amount must be excluded from the calculation entirely.280

-Paragraph 5A.2E of PRA SS9/15 states that different valuation bases and quality of capital permitted for the purpose of local regulatory requirements may affect the availability of any capital that represents the difference between the contribution to the group SCR and the solo SCR, but also the availability of any surplus capital in excess of the local solo regulatory requirement.
-The PRA expects UK Solvency II insurers to take this into account when providing it with information on which the PRA will base its judgements as to the point at which other regulators would intervene to restrict flows of capital out of their jurisdiction.
+Additionally, different valuation bases and quality of capital permitted for the purpose of local regulatory requirements may affect the availability of any capital that represents the difference between the contribution to the group SCR and the solo SCR, but also the availability of any surplus capital in excess of the local solo regulatory requirement.281 The PRA expects UK Solvency II insurers to take this into account when providing it with information on which the PRA will base its judgements as to the point at which other regulators would intervene to restrict flows of capital out of their jurisdiction.

 Group Supervision 9.4, itself, refers only to non-availability of own funds eligible for the SCR of related (re)insurers.
-Therefore, the requirements with regard to other related undertakings is unclear.
+Therefore, the requirements with regard to other related undertakings are unclear.

 Article 330 of the Level 2 Delegated Regulation expands on Group Supervision 9.4: